Calvinjammer09/Picross/README.md

-# Recreation of Mario's Picross for the SNES
+# Inspired from Mario's Picross for the SNES